-‘Teen Mom 2’s Leah Messer And Boyfriend Jason Jordan Are Back Together [Photo]
+‘Teen Mom 2’s’ Leah Messer And Boyfriend Jason Jordan Are Back Together [Photo]

 “I’ve never been so thankful!
 Happy Thanksgiving!! @raylansdad416 #thanksgiving #festivities,” Messer wrote in the caption of her photo.

-Messer shares three kids, including eight-year-old twins Ali and Aleeah Simms, and five-year-old daughter Adalynn Calvert, with her ex-husbands, Corey Simms, and Jeremy Calvert.
+Messer shares three kids — including eight-year-old twins Ali and Aleeah Simms, and five-year-old daughter Adalynn Calvert — with her ex-husbands, Corey Simms and Jeremy Calvert.
 Meanwhile, Jordan appears to have just one child.

-After sharing her happy photo of her blended family with Jordan, Messer shared a video shot by Jordan, which featured her and Adalynn dancing together in her living room.
-She then posted a couple of photos of herself, Jordan, and Adalynn standing together on a hill and looking into the distance, where tiny Christmas trees were seen.
+After sharing the happy photo of her blended family with Jordan, Messer shared a video shot by Jordan as well.
+The video featured her and Adalynn dancing together in her living room.
+She then posted a couple of photos of herself, Jordan, and Adalynn standing together on a hill.
+The trio were looking into the distance, where tiny Christmas trees were seen.

-In all of her posts, including the family photo seen below, Messer was sure to tag her boyfriend, which quickly confirmed that she and Jordan are going strong.
+In all of her posts — including the family photo seen below — Messer was sure to tag her boyfriend, which quickly confirmed that she and Jordan are going strong.

 The image below, as well as the video shared by Messer over the weekend, appeared to have been taken at Jordan’s West Virginia home.